M.S. in Food Science and Human Nutrition

 Master of Science: Nutrtional Science Requirements

 A minimum of 30 credits total must be satisfactorily completed for the thesis M.S. degree.
-This consists of 24 course credits and 6 research credits.
+This consists of a minimum of 24 course credits and 6 research credits.
 Completion of this coursework ensures that students will have a broad background in basic nutritional sciences.
 Students may select departmental coursework from the following partial list of offerings:

 - HUN 5246: Current Issues in Dietary Supplements